Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Universal life (UL) insurance

-You can vary the premium payments and adjust the death benefit as you see fit.
 In addition, the value of growth is not in the form of guaranteed cash.
-You get to decide how the insurer invests the policy’s cash value.
+You get to decide how the insurer invests the policy’s cash value, giving customers more control over their investments.

 Variable universal life (VUL) insurance